cloudmesh/cloudmesh1/docs/source/man/man.rst

         cloud select [CLOUD]
-            selects a cloud to work with from a list of clouds.If CLOUD is is specified the default cloud will be set to that value.
+            selects a cloud to work with from a list of clouds.If the cloud is not specified, it asks for the cloud interactively

         cloud on [CLOUD]
         cloud off [CLOUD]